Munawwar/ubuntu-touchpad-gestures/README.md

 Replace `youruser` with your real ubuntu user in touchegg.conf file.

 Finally add `touchegg` command to startup (using Startup application)

-### Gestures

-- 3 or 4 finger swipe up    - Show all windows in workspace
-- 3 or 4 finger swipe down  - Show all windows of current application
-- 3 finger swipe left/right - Switch to next window of application
-- 4 finger swipe right/left - Switch to next application

 ### References